 The UCSF Fellowship Program in Pulmonary Disease and Critical Care Medicine has developed a coaching program as part of an effort to create a structure that will sustain the continuous improvement mindset of our training experience.
 Most importantly, the coaching program is designed to enable fellows to get the most out of their fellowship time while attaining high levels of satisfaction with their clinical training and career development.
-The launch of our coaching program is coupled with a longer-term project focused on improving assessment for learning during specialty training across the program.
 Our philosophy is that specialty training requires continuous adaptation and improvement.
 This includes all aspects of the program, our curriculum, our faculty and our fellows.
 Meet the coaches:

 Nirav Bhakta, MD

 After completion of medical school and a PhD at Stanford University School of Medicine, Dr. Bhakta joined the UCSF Internal Medicine Residency program as a Molecular Medicine resident.
 With an undergraduate background in engineering and graduate work studying T cell development in the Department of Molecular and Cellular Physiology, he was drawn to pulmonary and critical care medicine early given the combination of physiology and immunology present in this specialty.
 He also found the challenges in working with patients and families on critical illness rewarding.
 After completing fellowship in pulmonary and critical care medicine and a postdoctoral fellowship both at UCSF, Dr. Bhakta joined the faculty in 2013.